POWER, EMPOWERMENT AND DISEMPOWERMENT

 • Tourism and Hospitality

-Abstract of up to 250 words and biographies of no more than 100 words (Word doc. files) should be submitted by 2 April 2021.
+Abstract of up to 250 words (only abstracts/papers which have not been previously presented and published will be considered) biographies of no more than 100 words (Word doc. files) should be submitted by 25 April 2021 (deadline extended).

 Completed paper pre-recorded presentation deadline: 25 May 2021.